gkalpak/ng-pr-merge/README.md

 ng-pr-merge 12345 --branch="some-branch" --repo="some-user/some-repo"
 ```

-Finally, adding the `--instructions` argument, will display the commands that need to be run to, but
+Finally, adding the `--instructions` argument, will display the commands that need to be run, but
 not actually do anything.
 This is useful if you want to run the commands yourself:

 ```shell